 I left out one little tale from yesterday’s story (Lineman for the County).
 It’s all fun and games when a nineteen-year-old is risking his life climbing a telephone pole just to make some beer money for college.
 But what happens when he’s a part of a telephone monopoly’s conspiracy to ruin a small business owner’s property?

 This short video is of my Dad playing with me and my sister BJ outside of our very first house.
 My baby sister Mary didn’t make an appearance due to a dispute in contract negotiations (actually, she was halfway through a nine-month ride in Mom’s belly).
-I watched a CBS Sunday Morning segment today highlighting the new Millennium Dad’s big effort in playing a larger part in raising their children.
-Well, whatever Jane Pauley, this was filmed in 1964.
+Continue reading Happy Father’s Day!

 This past week of painfully oppressive hot and humid days had me experiencing hazy flashbacks, not because of a heat stroke or dehydration, but the vivid memories of a summer spent as a teen working with the construction crew of the Shenandoah Telephone Company (now Shentel).
 Continue reading Lineman for the County